 Your grip will be seriously reduced in the winter, so ensuring your tyres are in good condition is essential.
 Whilst law requires you to have your tread depth at a minimum of 1.6mm, grip starts to reduce on anything under 3mm, so make sure you keep an eye on your tyres and replace them if needed.

 You can also get your hands on some winter tyres which, as the name suggests, will give you a better grip and traction during winter.
-If your budget allows this is something we would suggest you look into.
+If your budget allows this, and you’re driving regularly, it’s something that may be worth looking into.

 5. Take your time